Hay una sesión disponible:

 - Evolutionary history and relationships of sharks and allies.

 - Functional anatomy of swimming, breathing, and eating.

-- Aspects of sensory biology, reproduction, and behavior.
+- Sensory biology, reproduction, and behavior.

 - Ecological roles of sharks.

-- Historical and cultural aspects of shark-human interactions.
+- History and culture of shark-human interactions.

-- How biology can inform conservation efforts.
+- How biology informs conservation efforts.

 Plan de estudiosOmitir Plan de estudios